Zaffer/polytopy/README.md

 ### Architecture Overview

 This project implements a 3D neural network visualization and training system using TypeScript, THREE.js with WebGPU, and reactive programming with RxJS.
-The architecture follows a modular design with clear separation of concerns:
+The architecture follows a modular design with clear separation of concerns.

+### Visualisation Design

+- the visualisation are seperated out into thier own "panels"
+- each panel allows you to see a different compenent or idea in the machine learning system

 ### Core Components